Texas moves to reinstate nation's toughest abortion law

 Associated Press

-AUSTIN, Texas (AP) — Texas on Friday asked a federal appeals court to swiftly reinstate the most restrictive abortion law in the U.S., as some abortion clinics in the state resumed normal services for the first time since early September.
+AUSTIN, Texas (AP) — Texas on Friday asked a federal appeals court to swiftly reinstate the most restrictive abortion law in the U.S., which until this week had banned most abortions in the state since early September.

+The request puts the Texas law known as Senate Bill 8 back before the 5th U.S. Circuit Court of Appeals, which previously allowed the restrictions to move forward.

+Even after U.S. District Judge Robert Pitman suspended the law Wednesday, many physicians in Texas are still declining to perform abortions, worried that doing so could put them in legal jeopardy.
+The result is that abortion services in Texas — which had about two dozen clinics prior to the law taking effect Sept.
+1 — remain far from normal, even with the law on hold.

-The request by Republican Texas Attorney General Ken Paxton came two days after a judge in Austin suspended the law known as Senate Bill 8, which bans abortions once cardiac activity is detected, usually around six weeks.
+The law bans abortions in Texas once cardiac activity is detected, usually around six weeks, and is enforced solely through lawsuits filed by private citizens against abortion providers — a novel approach that helped Texas evade an early wave of legal challenges.

-His office is seeking an emergency order that would freeze the ruling issued Wednesday by U.S. District Judge Robert Pitman, who called the law an “offensive deprivation” of the constitutional right to an abortion.
+Pitman had called the law an “offensive deprivation” of the constitutional right to an abortion.
+The lawsuit was brought by the Biden administration, which has warned that other GOP-controlled states may move to adopt similar measures unless the Texas law is struck down.

-It puts the case before the 5th U.S. Circuit Court of Appeals, which previously allowed the law to move forward.

-At least six abortion clinics in Texas began resuming regular abortion services after the law was put on hold, according to the Center for Reproductive Rights.
+It is unclear how many abortions Texas clinics have performed in the short time since the law was put on hold.
+By Thursday, at least six abortions providers had resumed normal services or were gearing up to do so, according to the Center for Reproductive Rights.

-Many Texas physicians are still wary of performing abortions, worried that doing so could still put them in legal jeopardy.

-AUSTIN, Texas (AP) — Abortions quickly resumed in at least six Texas clinics after a federal judge halted the most restrictive abortion law in the U.S., but other physicians remained hesitant, afraid the court order would not stand for long and thrust them back into legal jeopardy.

-It was unclear how many abortions Texas clinics rushed to perform Thursday after U.S. District Judge Robert Pitman suspended the law known as Senate Bill 8, which since early September had banned abortions once cardiac activity is detected, usually around six weeks.

-Prior to the blistering 113-page order late Wednesday, other courts had declined to stop the law, which bans abortions before some women even know they are pregnant.
+Prior to Pitman’s blistering 113-page order, other courts had declined to stop the law, which bans abortions before some women even know they are pregnant.
+That includes the 5th U.S. Circuit Court of Appeals and the Supreme Court, which allowed it to move forward in September without ruling on the constitutionality of the law.

-Planned Parenthood, the state’s largest abortion provider, did not say Thursday whether it had resumed abortions, stressing the ongoing uncertainty and the possibility of an appeals court quickly reinstating the law in the coming days.
-Fund Choice Texas, which covers travel expenses for women seeking abortions, was still receiving a high volume of calls Thursday from patients needing help to make out-of-state appointments.

-The 20 calls were about the normal volume over the past month, executive director Anna Rupani said.
-She said her organization — which has helped Texas women travel as far away as Seattle and Los Angeles — was still discussing whether it would help a patient get an abortion in Texas even with a court injunction in place.
+One of the first providers to resume normal services was Whole Woman’s Health, which operates four clinics in Texas.

 The Texas law leaves enforcement solely up to private citizens, who are entitled to collect $10,000 in damages if they bring successful lawsuits against not just abortion providers who violate the restrictions, but anyone who helps a woman obtain an abortion.
-Republicans crafted the law in a way designed to also allow retroactive lawsuits if the restrictions are set aside by one court, but later put back in place by another.
+Republicans crafted the law to allow retroactive lawsuits if the restrictions are set aside by one court, but later restored by another.

-“What’s really frustrating … is this law was drafted to create confusion, and this law was drafted to create problems,” Rupani said.
-“It’s unfortunate that we have an injunction, and people are still having to understand the legal ramifications of what that means for them.”

-Republican Texas Attorney General Ken Paxton’s office has served notice of the state’s intent to appeal but had yet to do so Thursday.

 Hagstrom Miller said her Texas clinics called in some patients early Thursday who were on a list in case the law was blocked at some point.
 Other appointments were being scheduled for the days ahead, and phone lines were again busy.
 But some of the clinics’ 17 physicians were still declining to perform abortions, fearful they might be held liable despite the judge’s order.